MEADOW SWEET GROVE

 Bric a Brac

-The alternative viewpoint I wish to share, however, is based on not being so over zealous that we "throw the baby out with the bathwater"; but rather that we focus on "sorting the wheat from the chaff".
+The alternative viewpoint I wish to share is not to be so over zealous that we "Throw the baby out with the bathwater"; and instead to focus on "Sorting the wheat from the chaff".
+(I do love old sayings!)

 FarmThe Family Farm, c 1962

 The definition of clutter has recently evolved to mean basically anything and everything in the home - except for only the most necessary and (usually) neutral items.
 Under current attack in the name of "clearing the clutter" are sentimental items, heirlooms and keepsakes.
 We are also urged to discard books, records, videos, CDs, DVDs, photos and documents that can be transformed (or re-purchased - Aye, there's the rub!!) into digital form.
 It has come to mean vilifying anything and everything that can't be used in the actual moment.
 It has come with the illusion that new products are always better.
-And it is this new definition of "clutter" that I don't actually see as clutter at all, but in fact, an attack on heritage, disdain for the generations that came before us, and an inability to recognize quality household goods that last.
-It is also a symptom of the "throw away" culture.
+And it is this new definition of "clutter" that I don't actually see as clutter at all, but in fact, an attack on heritage, disdain for the generations that came before us, and an inability to recognize quality household goods that last and last.
+It is also a symptom of the "throw away" culture and goes against the goal of sustainability.

 Rose Petals Pyrex BowlGetting ready to make Rose Petal Jam - Click image for recipe